netdata/netdata/docs/step-by-step/step-05.md

   info: The percentage of RAM being used by the system.
 ```

-And what the active warning alert looks like on the Netdata dashboard.
+What about what it looks like on the Netdata dashboard?

 ![An active alert for the ram_usage alarm](https://user-images.githubusercontent.com/1153921/67056219-f89ee380-f0ff-11e9-8842-7dc210dd2908.png)

 If you'd like to try this alarm on your system, you can install a small program called
-[stress](http://manpages.ubuntu.com/manpages/disco/en/man1/stress.1.html) to create load on your system.
+[stress](http://manpages.ubuntu.com/manpages/disco/en/man1/stress.1.html) to create a synthetic load.
 Use the command
-below, and change the `8G` value to a number that's appropriate for your system.
+below, and change the `8G` value to a number that's appropriate for the amount of RAM on your system.

 ```bash
 stress -m 1 --vm-bytes 8G --vm-keep